kashrtx/Python-Smart-Calculator-V4/README.md

   or (100 + 1)**(0.5).
 Edit the input to ensure it is right for you.

 Installation:
 - Go to the release tab of this repository, then click the latest release, then download the .exe file.
-When you run it, windows smart screen will block it, (because it doesn't know me yet as a developer), allow the app to open.
+When you run it, windows smart screen will block it (it doesn't know me yet as a verified developer), press open anways during the prompt.
 Now you have my calculator app installed, enjoy!